xStealaBrainrot

 All versions of Springtrap (William Afton) from Five Nights at Freddy’s (FNAF)

-Springtrap is the main antagonist of Five Nights at Freddy’s 3 and the reanimated body of William Afton, the franchise’s serial killer, trapped inside a damaged yellow rabbit suit.
-He is a grotesque fusion of human flesh and metal, representing the pizzeria’s creator who met an ironic fate, dying trapped by the springlocks of the Spring Bonnie suit.
+Springtrap serves as the main antagonist of Five Nights at Freddy’s 3 and represents the reanimated body of William Afton, the infamous serial killer at the center of the franchise’s lore.
+Trapped inside a heavily damaged yellow rabbit animatronic suit, Springtrap appears as a horrifying fusion of decaying human flesh and broken mechanical parts.

 • Springtrap (FNAF 3): The original, iconic version appearing in Five Nights at Freddy’s 3.
 This version is the heavily damaged, greenish Spring Bonnie suit with William Afton’s corpse inside after the initial springlock failure.